 There's nothing quite like floating peacefully in a hot tub while watching the ocean roll by outside the panoramic windows of a cruise ship.
 Mellowing out with massages, low lights, and ethereal music underlines the relaxing aspects of a vacation.
 The calm, reviving atmosphere of a spa has been a tradition since ancient times, restorative to the body and soul.
 Where better to participate in this age-old tradition than aboard a cruise ship, where luxury and decadence are already the order of the day?
-Read on for five great reasons to make your next spa getaway a vacaciones en crucero.
+Read on for five great reasons to make your next spa getaway a Vacaciones En Crucero.

 1. Relaxing on Board is a Breeze

-Norwegian's cruise spas are second to none.
+NCL's cruise spas are second to none.
 They were voted World's Best Cruise Spa by the World Spa Awards.
 Over 50 services are available at the onboard spas.
 Saunas that overlook the sea will have you feeling clean and refreshed.
 Hot stone massage is available for individuals and couples.
 The gym will help combat all those delicious meals by keeping you in shape.
 Thermal rooms, salt baths, and myriad other services are available to make you feel pampered onboard.

 2. Being Pampered in Port is Pure Luxury

 There are multiple destinos all over the world that offer exquisite and unique spa experiences.
 Norwegian can take you there.
 These traditional practices are a worldwide phenomenon and many cultures have a type of spa in which they relax and unwind.
 A cruise is the ultimate opportunity to try out the different types of spas around the world, and learn how people everywhere often want the same things in life, including rest and relaxation.

 3. Turkish Hammams Offer Spa Decadence